 About BalletPrep

-The BalletPrep™ Method: A Structured Ballet Training and Coaching System, Not Another Class or Tutorial
+BalletPrep™ Method: A Structured Ballet Training and Coaching System, Not Another Class or Tutorial

 Based on the rigorous (Russian) Vaganova ballet method, BalletPrep bridges the gap between traditional early-age training models and the physiological, cognitive, and experiential needs of adult learners.
-It builds technique from the ground up — not only intellectually, but physically, by conditioning the exact neuromuscular patterns ballet depends on.
+It builds technique from the ground up; not only intellectually, but physically, by conditioning the exact neuromuscular patterns ballet depends on.

 BalletPrep can function as your complete, stand-alone ballet training system or serve as a powerful complement to your regular ballet classes.
 Its structured progression accelerates your advancement, fills in the foundational gaps adults were never taught, and builds the authentic ballet body from the inside out.